TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 the ListView.
 When an item is selected in the ListView, the ItemTapped event will fire, which will execute the OrderDetailCommand in the ProfileViewModel.
 By default, the event arguments for the event are passed to the command.
-This data is converted as it\'s passed between source and target by the converter specified in the EventArgsConverter property, which returns the Item of the ListView from the ItemTappedEventArgs.
+This data is converted as it's passed between source and target by the converter specified in the EventArgsConverter property, which returns the Item of the ListView from the ItemTappedEventArgs.
 Therefore, when the OrderDetailCommand is executed,